Jitesh117/jitesh117.github.io/content/blog/activation-function-and-loss-functions-in-Neural-networks.md

 cover.image = "/images/graphs.png"
 showToc = true
 math = true
-tags = ["Machine learning"]
+tags = ["machine learning"]
 +++

 ## Activation Functions in Neural Networks

 Activation functions are a crucial component of artificial neural networks, serving as the mathematical operation that determines the output of a node or neuron.
 They introduce non-linearities to the network, allowing it to learn complex patterns and relationships within the data.

 ### 1. Sigmoid Function